Purdue-CS193/homework-0-abhishekbndr0/index.md

+# Abhishek's First CS193 Homework
+- This class is manageable and easy!
+- This class is taught by undergraduate students, which makes me feel like I can communicate with them a little easier.
+- This class is helpful because it teaches CS and non-CS majors the basics.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.